oracle-livelabs/converged/microservices-cicd/setup/setup.md

     </copy>
     ```

 9. Upon grabdish infra setup completion, you can start the setup for CI/CD components.
-Open the new browser window or tab, click the Cloud Shell icon in the top-right corner of the Console o start OCI Cloud Shell command line and execute the following sequence of commands to start the setup.
+Using your existing Cloud Shell connection, run the following command to start the setup:

     ```bash
     <copy>
+    cd ~/grabdish
     source microservices-datadriven/workshops/dcms-cicd/source.env
     jenkins-setup
     </copy>